gdbroman/broman.blog/_posts/2019/2019-09-15-what-should-you-do-with-your-life.md

 3. Evaluate
 4. Repeat

-Now, anyone can pick a target and most can also aim their efforts somewhat but the third step might be easier said than done.
-How do you objectively evaluate your situation?
-After all, the easiest person to fool is yourself.
+Now, anyone can pick a target, and most can also aim their efforts somewhat, but the third step might be easier said than done: *How do you objectively evaluate your situation?* After all, the easiest person to fool is yourself.
 You will never reach full objectiveness since your perspective will nevertheless always be a perspective and therefore subjective.
 But you can improve, and in order to do that you will need a map.

 What map you choose will impact your evaluation and therefore also future targets.
 In other words; the map will fully influence your journey to truth.
 The choice of map should thus be of highest interest.